MSCI Carbon Conference

 7:15 – 8:00 am

-Develop an understanding for the U.S. military’s approach to building and leading high-performing teams, while examining the leader’s role to empower others and create willing alignment, mutual accountability, and a culture of adaptive leadership.
+Develop an understanding for the U.S. military’s approach to high-impact, transformational leadership, while examining the leader’s role to get teams in the “Flow,” instill discipline in every activity, and establish a culture of learning (Fail Fast / Learn Fast).
 Participant leaders will gain insights on powerful tools used by the military to create a “Mission First / People Always” team mentality.

 Colonel Thomas Henry Magness, P.E., U.S. Army, retired, Thayer Leader Development Group at West Point